Monthly Focus

 CASA Pajama Drive

 This pajama/sweats collection for C.A.S.A.
 (Court Appointed Special Advocate) supports the youth in the Division of Family and Children Services in Gwinnett County.
-Information and sizes will be available on a weekend in August 2025.
+Information and sizes will be available in August 2025.
+Collection weekend is August 23-24, 2025.

 The children that C.A.S.A. works with are displaced and transitioning from very difficult and often dangerous situations.
 Any contribution is appreciated.